-DERCAR ID Cut prepares ID Cut jobs for Mimaki CuttingLink directly from Adobe Illustrator or CorelDRAW: it creates Barcode, marks, the FC cut layer and service files in the CuttingLink DT folder.
+DERCAR ID Cut lets you prepare Mimaki ID Cut Barcode for Mimaki CuttingLink directly inside the layout in Adobe Illustrator or CorelDRAW.
+It automatically creates the ID Cut Barcode, marks, cut-contour layer and service file set for CuttingLink.

-DERCAR targets original Mimaki CuttingLink and its standard DT workflow.
-CuttingLink is not included with DERCAR: download the current version from the official Mimaki website and check compatibility with your equipment.
+CuttingLink is not included with DERCAR: download the current version from the official Mimaki website.

-In the standard flow ID Cut is tightly tied to a Mimaki printer/RasterLink.
-DERCAR moves Barcode and job preparation to the layout stage, so printing can use the shop’s RIP and any suitable printer while cutting remains in original Mimaki CuttingLink.
+In the standard flow, ID Cut is tightly tied to a Mimaki printer/RasterLink.
+DERCAR changes the logic and moves ID Cut Barcode preparation to the layout stage, so printing can use the shop’s usual RIP and any suitable printer while cutting remains in original Mimaki CuttingLink.

-The main workflow is built around Adobe Illustrator and CorelDRAW.
-A separate DERCAR ID Cut Operator utility is used on the cutting operator side.
+The main workflow is built around Adobe Illustrator and CorelDRAW on Windows.
+For the cutting operator there is a standalone DERCAR ID Cut Operator utility.

 No. DERCAR does not replace CuttingLink and does not repackage it.
-DERCAR prepares jobs, Barcode and contour data, while cutting is still performed in original Mimaki CuttingLink.
+At the same time, DERCAR works with CuttingLink.
+It offers a different job-preparation logic: ID Cut Barcode, marks and cutting contours are prepared at the layout stage, while cutting execution remains in original Mimaki CuttingLink.

 Yes.
 The main idea of DERCAR is to decouple ID Cut workflow from mandatory Mimaki printing.
-Printing can use another printer and RIP if the production flow preserves correct marks, Barcode and material for cutting.
+Printing can use another printer and RIP.

-DERCAR ID Cut was created inside a print shop by a programmer, designer, printer and cutting plotter operator working together.
+DERCAR ID Cut was created inside a print shop by a local programmer, designer, print operator and cutting plotter operator.
 It comes from real production, not from an abstract lab workflow.

-Three parts are needed: the DERCAR panel for Adobe Illustrator or CorelDRAW, original Mimaki CuttingLink for cutting, and, when needed, DERCAR ID Cut Operator on the operator workstation.
+Three parts are needed: the DERCAR ID Cut plugin for Adobe Illustrator or CorelDRAW, original Mimaki CuttingLink for cutting and, when needed, DERCAR ID Cut Operator on the operator workstation.
+If the designer and operator work on the same computer, the separate Operator utility is not needed: it is more convenient to use the Operator panel inside the plugin.

 Yes.
-DERCAR prepares data for original CuttingLink, but CuttingLink itself is not included with DERCAR and must be downloaded from the official Mimaki website.
+DERCAR prepares data for original CuttingLink.
+Without CuttingLink, the cutting plotter cannot work in ID Cut mode or find the required cutting data.
+CuttingLink itself is not included with DERCAR and must be downloaded from the official Mimaki website.

-RasterLink is not mandatory for the DERCAR workflow.
-Printing can use the shop’s usual RIP, while contour cutting remains in CuttingLink.
+No. RasterLink is not needed at all for the DERCAR workflow.
+Printing can use any RIP, while contour cutting remains in CuttingLink.

+Not necessarily.
 FineCut is not required for the main DERCAR workflow.
-The layout and contour are prepared in Illustrator/CorelDRAW, and DERCAR creates data for CuttingLink.
+The cut contour can be prepared directly in the layout in Illustrator/CorelDRAW, including with DERCAR ID Cut tools.

-In Illustrator the panel is available as DERCAR ID CUT through the CEP extensions menu.
-In CorelDRAW a compact panel appears with Designer, Operator, Settings and DERCAR buttons.
+In Illustrator, the panel is available as DERCAR ID CUT through Window / Extensions.
+In CorelDRAW, a compact panel with Designer, Operator, Settings and DERCAR buttons appears in the top dock panel.
+If it does not appear, enable it from the CorelDRAW panel context menu with the right mouse button.

-The public Windows build targets Adobe Illustrator, CorelDRAW Graphics Suite 2025 v26.x and Mimaki CuttingLink.
+Windows 10 or newer.
+Adobe Illustrator and CorelDRAW Graphics Suite 2025 v26.x are supported.
 CorelDRAW also requires Microsoft WebView2 Runtime.

 Yes.
 The panel supports light and dark themes so the designer can work in the editor’s familiar visual mode.